Get Rates Near You!

 First National Realty Partners

 First National Realty Partners is a private equity firm and commercial real estate investing platform for accredited investors.
-It’s unique in that it focuses on grocery-anchored real estate.
+It focuses on grocery-anchored real estate.

 You can also invest with its Opportunity Fund and own shares in all of its deals to diversify your portfolio.